mbway/turbo/notes.md

 # Tips for tuning hyper-parameters
 - first list out the hyperparameters to tune and potentially rule out the ones that will be kept fixed (eg like the layer activation functions)

+# Things I learned about Gaussian processes
+- they are not translation invariant.
+The prior assumes a mean of 0, so this dictates how the function will tend when extrapolating.
+Take a small data set and add a constant to the y and observe how the GP prediction changes.

 # Things I learned about Bayesian optimisation
 - care has to be taken regarding the surrogate function or the results could be worse than random
 - Gaussian processes are harder to fit to data than expected